-Spatiotemporal analysis of canonical components: increased cross-modal temporal integration and possible increased role for visual cortex for speech in noise
+Spatiotemporal analysis of CCs: increased cross-modal temporal integration and possible increased role for visual cortex for speech in noise

 The previous section showed clear evidence of multisensory integration in the component correlation values obtained from CCA.
 But how can we further investigate these CCA components to better understand the neurophysiological effects underlying these numbers?
-One way is to examine how these multisensory effects might vary as a function of the time-lag between the stimulus and EEG and how any effects at different time-lags might be represented across the scalp.
-This is very much analogous to examining the spatiotemporal characteristics of event-related potentials with EEG.
+One way is to examine how these multisensory effects might vary as a function of the time lag between the stimulus and EEG and how any effects at different time lags might be represented across the scalp.
+This is very much analogous to examining the spatiotemporal characteristics of event-related potentials (ERPs) with EEG.

-To investigate the spatiotemporal properties of the AV and A+V CCA models we ran the CCA at individual time-lags from -1s to 1.5s.
-We chose to focus our analysis on the first three canonical components.
+To investigate the spatiotemporal properties of the AV and A + V CCA models we ran the CCA at individual time lags from -1 to 1.5 s.
+We chose to focus our analysis on the first three CCs.
 This was mostly to allow investigation of the dominant first component, but also to check whether or not useful insights might be gleaned from any of the subsequent components.
-For the first component of the spectrogram model, there was significant differences between AV and A+V at -300-(-200) ms, 0-125 ms and at 500-750 ms for speech in quiet (FDR corrected).
-For speech in noise there was significant differences at time shifts of -650-(-250) ms, -60-750 ms (Fig. 3A, D, FDR corrected).
-For the second and third components there was no clear pattern to the single time-lag correlation as it was quite flat across all time shifts for both clean and noisy speech (Fig. 3B, C, E, and F).
+For the first component of the spectrogram model, there was significant differences between AV and A + V at -300 to -200, 0-125, and at 500-750 ms for speech in quiet (FDR corrected).
+For speech in noise there was significant differences at time shifts of -650 to -250 and -60-750 ms (Fig. 3A,D, FDR corrected).
+For the second and third components there was no clear pattern to the single time-lag correlation as it was quite flat across all time shifts for both clean and noisy speech (Fig. 3B,C,E,F).